Saifullahjailani/pawminder/README.md

 # pawminder
 ## How To Run
-1. Go to the client directory and install the npm dependencies by calling `npm install`.
+1. Go to the client directory and install the npm dependencies by calling `npm install && npm run build`.
-2. Now in the main directory install the npm dependencies by calling `npm install`.
+2. Now in the server directory install the npm dependencies by calling `npm install && node app.js`.
-3. Now launch the server by `node app.js` in the pawminder directory.
+3. Brows this `http://localhost:8000` in your browser, go to inspect and select a phonse sized window.

 ## How To Setup Development Environment
 1. Install the dependencies as mentioned above.